ArashDarabi9574/Bash-Exercise/README.md

-# type_of_files
+Hi again!
+So it's a funny code I wrote one day for a Linux course.
+There's nothing special about it.
-in any directorys, you can run this code. "type_of_files" will actually sort your files by their types. it`ll create some directorys, but with specific name! you need to run this code by "./types.sh" in terminal.
+This code can be run in any directory.
+The sorting function "type_of_files" will actually sort your files by their types.
+It will create some directories, but with specific names!
+To run this code, you must use ". /types.sh" in the terminal.